-Since antiquity, some of the world's most famous artists have sought to capture history's most important moments, from the grand historical events that shaped our world to the more commonplace milestones that shape our lives.
+Since antiquity, some of the world's most famous artists have sought to capture history's important moments, from the grand historical events that shaped our world to the more commonplace milestones that shape our lives.
 Perhaps the most universally relatable and compelling of these themes are those related to the lives of children - and specifically their coming of age.
 Undoubtedly, the transitions from childhood to adolescence and adolescence to adulthood are among the most important times of our lives.
 Accordingly, they have been explored by artists across the centuries, from Michelangelo's heroic David to the spiritual awakening of Jules Bastien-Lepage's Joan of Arc.

-With the school year coming to an inevitable end and students graduating around the world, it seemed appropriate to search our own rich collection for similar coming of age art pieces. moments.
+With the school year coming to an inevitable end and students graduating around the world, it seemed appropriate to search our own rich collection for similar coming of age paintings. moments.
 The works that follow explore the intersection of youth and adulthood, innocence and experience, vulnerability and fortitude.
 In many ways, they remind us of our own youth and teenage awkwardness, a time full of bravado, exuberance and uncertainty.
 Above all, they do what art does best - appeal to a universal emotion inside us all.

 The Education of Achilles by Auguste-Clément Chrétien

 The legend of Achilles is one of the richest and oldest of Greek mythology.
 It was made famous by Homer in The Iliad, which helped to popularize the adventures of the great hero of the Trojan War.
 This artwork by Auguste-Clément Chrétien captures the warrior as a youth with the centaur Chiron, the legendary tutor of gods and heroes who instructed him in the arts of medicine, music, riding and hunting.